yenthusiastic/Electronics_PCBprototype_LED-Blinker/README.md

 <img src="/media/v2_Final.jpg" width="500" height="300">

-<i>Fig 10.
+<i>Fig 11.
 PCB version 2 after populating</i>

 <a name="header8"><h2>6.
 Modification and finalization</h2></a>

 It is possible to pack the components even closer together and thus reduce the size of the board further.
 Also, it is recommended to always keep a ground plate at the bottom layer and distribute vias to ground across the PCB at certain intervals, so that the PCB functions more reliably under high frequencies.
+As such, I have modified my PCB layout although I have not been able to produce a new batch of PCB yet.
+However, it will look like this:

 <h3>Version 3:</h3>